sabourke/pyrmsynth/README.md

 pyrmsynth_lite.py <parfile> QU_cube.fits
 ```

 By default, `pyrmsynth_lite` outputs only the 2D maps.
-To save the qubes,
+To save the cubes,
 use the command line options as listed below.

 `pyrmsynth_lite` includes an auto-flagging rountine as developed by G. Heald.